chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

          - If the response is empty `{}`, then we are good

-         - If the response has json output, then it should have correct value for the `base_path`
+         - If the response has JSON output, then it should have the correct value for the `base_path`

          ```sh
          {